rryam/AgniKit/README.md

 # **AgniKit: Unofficial Swift SDK for Firecrawl 🔥**

-AgniKit is the unofficial Swift SDK for the [Firecrawl](https://www.firecrawl.dev) API.
-It provides a simple way to integrate Firecrawl's web scraping and crawling capabilities into your Swift projects for prototyping and development.
+AgniKit is the unofficial Swift SDK for the [Firecrawl](https://www.firecrawl.dev) API for Firecrawl's web scraping and crawling capabilities into your Swift projects for prototyping and development!

-Agni (अग्नि) is the Sanskrit word for "fire", which aligns with the "fire" theme of Firecrawl.
+Agni (अग्नि) is the Sanskrit word for "fire" for the "fire" theme of Firecrawl.
 In Hindu mythology, Agni is also the god of fire, representing power and purification.

 ## **Quickstart**